Caleb9/camera-utility/README.md

 ## How to Use

-You need [.NET Core Runtime](https://dotnet.microsoft.com/download) 3.0 to run the application.
+You need [.NET Core Runtime](https://dotnet.microsoft.com/download) 3.1 to run the application.

 These are the command line options:
 ```
   -s, --src-dir       Required.
 Directory containing pictures and/or videos.
-All
-                      sub-directories will be searched too.
+All sub-directories will be searched
+                      too.

   -d, --dest-dir      Required.
-Destination directory root path where files will
-                      be copied into auto-created sub-directories named after
+Destination directory root path where files will be copied into auto-created
-                      file creation date (e.g. 2019_08_22/).
+                      sub-directories named after file creation date (e.g. 2019_08_22/).

-  -n, --dry-run       (Default: false) If present, no actual files will be
-                      copied.
-The output will contain information about source
+  -n, --dry-run       (Default: false) If present, no actual files will be copied.
+The output will contain
-                      and destination paths.
+                      information about source and destination paths.

-  -k, --keep-going    (Default: false) Try to continue operation when errors for
-                      individual files occur.
+  -k, --keep-going    (Default: false) Try to continue operation when errors for individual files occur.

+  -m, --move          (Default: false) Move files instead of just copying them.

   --help              Display this help screen.

   --version           Display version information.

 ```

 By default (if `--keep-going` is not used), the application will bail